 - The Ultimates: When the Colonel realizes he's outmatched against Cap, he signals for a swarm of Schizoid Man clones to pull Cap off him and hold him down to be executed.
 Fortunately the Hulk is able to prevent this.

 - Occurs during the Dragon Ball Z Abridged: The Christmas Tree of Might.
 Turles, the weekly villain of the piece, attempts to overwhelm Goku with all five of his supporting minions.
 It doesn't end well for the minions.

 - Mel Brooks' Robin Hood: Men in Tights: The Trope Namer, though it is actually Played for Laughs.
-After an exchange of GloveSlaps, the sherrif makes the speech (shown at the top of the page), kicking off the fight scene.
+After an exchange of Glove Slaps, the sheriff makes the speech (shown at the top of the page), kicking off the fight scene.

 - Neo's first fight with Agent Smith in The Matrix Reloaded plays a subversion of this, as Agent Smith makes numerous copies of himself rather than calling for subordinates.

 - Grievous tries this when Obi-Wan tracks him down in Revenge of the Sith.
-When it doesn't work, he defaults to Leave Him to Me.
+When it doesn't work, he defaults to Leave Him to Me!.

 - In Kill Bill Volume One, O-Ren Ishii seems ready to take on the Bride in single combat, but then has her personal army, the Crazy 88, soften her up first.

 - Inverted in the film version of Harry Potter and the Deathly Hallows, where after Harry reveals himself to then-headmaster Snape, the Order of the Phoenix are the ones barging in en masse when Harry seems set to face down Snape alone.